What Happens If You Cheat In A Casino? Who Says It Is Dishonest?

 - AuthorJohn Ellwood

-The highest court in the land - namely the Supreme Court - has made a landmark decision on what many would regard as a strange set of circumstances says John Ellwood, a Partner at our North east firm.
+The highest court in the land - namely the Supreme Court - has made a landmark decision on what many would regard as a strange set of circumstances says John Ellwood, from our North east firm.

 Until relatively recently any form of gambling was according to the law an unlawful act and as a result bookmakers, casinos etc; could not sue you for the money you had lost and similarly you could not sue them for your winnings.
 No casino or bookmaker however would last very long in modern society if they did not pay up on your winnings.
 However this all changed and now in licensed casinos a gambling debt either way is a binding contract.
 In order to make it legitimate however the legislation requires that neither party cheats.